Understanding Retrieval Augmentation for Long-Form Question Answering: Attribution Dataset ( ) Construction

 While automatic metrics show that in-context documents influence generation substantially, we lack a deeper understanding on \textit{how} the answers change.
 In this section, we focus on attribution~\citep{rashkin2021measuring}, {which measures} how much of the generated answer can be entailed from the evidence documents.
 As automatically measuring attribution is nontrivial, we first collect human annotations.
-We compare our collected dataset with recent attribution datasets in Appendix~\ref{appendix:comparison}.
-Unlike prior work which conducted annotations on full-fledged systems without altering evidence documents to the same LM, our annotation presents multiple evidence document sets for the same base LM.
+We compare our collected dataset \dsname with recent attribution datasets in Appendix~\ref{appendix:comparison}.
+Unlike prior work which conducted annotations on full-fledged systems without altering evidence documents to the LM, our annotation presents multiple evidence document sets for the same base LM.

-\paragraph{Setup} Given a question $\mathbf{x}$, generated answer $\mathbf{y}$, which consists of $n$ sentences $y_1, y_2,\cdots y_n$ and a set of reference documents $D$, we aim to label each answer sentence $y_i$ with one of the following: \textbf{Supported}, \textbf{Partially Supported}, \textbf{Not Supported} by $D$.
+\paragraph{Setup} Given a question $\mathbf{x}$, generated answer $\mathbf{y}$, which consists of $n$ sentences $y_1,\cdots y_n$ and a set of reference documents $D$, we aim to label each answer sentence $y_i$ with one of the following: \textbf{Supported}, \textbf{Partially Supported}, \textbf{Not Supported} by $D$.
 If the sentence is {Supported} or {Partially Supported}, the annotator also provides a minimal subset of sentences from ${D}$ that support the answer sentence.
-Lastly, the annotator highlights the unsupported span if the sentence is {Partially Supported}. \paragraph{Data Collection} We collect annotations for 100 questions randomly sampled from the ELI-5 test set on six LM - retrieval document set configurations, namely {WebGPT} + \{{WebGPT docs}\}; {GPT-3.5} + \{{No docs}, {WebGPT docs}, {Human docs}\} and {Alpaca} + \{{No docs}, {WebGPT docs}\}. {We use the prepended document set as the reference document, and use WebGPT documents for answers generated without documents.} We collect three annotations per example as the task is somewhat subjective and take the majority label, discarding 3.4\% of examples without a majority vote.
-The interannotator agreement is reasonably high, with Krippendorff's alpha at 0.71.
-More details about crowdsourcing, including recruitment and disagreement patterns, can be found in Appendix~\ref{appendix:data-collection}.
+Lastly, the annotator highlights the unsupported span if the sentence is {Partially Supported}.

+\paragraph{Data Collection} We construct \dsname by collecting annotations for 100 questions randomly sampled from the ELI-5 test set on six model - document set configurations, namely {WebGPT} +\{{WebGPT docs}\}; {GPT-3.5} +\{{No docs}, {WebGPT docs}, {Human docs}\} and {Alpaca} +\{{No docs}, {WebGPT docs}\}. {For answers generated with in-context documents, we use the document set as the reference document $D$, and use WebGPT documents as $D$ for answers generated without documents.} We collect three annotations per example as the task is somewhat subjective and take the majority label, discarding 3.4\% of examples without a majority vote.
+The inter-annotator agreement is reasonably high (Krippendorff's alpha = 0.71).\footnote{More details about crowdsourcing, including recruitment and disagreement patterns, can be found in Appendix~\ref{appendix:data-collection}.}